knockoffduck/Helpdesk-toolbox/README.md

 # 🧩 Helpdesk Toolkit

 A lightweight web app that helps **MSP service desk analysts** work more efficiently by providing structured templates for both **phone calls** and **email communication**.
-It helps you write faster, stay consistent, and maintain professional, standardized language in all user interactions.
+It helps you write faster, stay consistent, and maintain professional, standardised language in all user interactions.

 Built with **Astro**, **React**, and **Shadcn/UI** for speed, simplicity, and a modern, cohesive feel.